vaibhav-raj/nodejs-interview-questions/README.md

   }
 }
 ```
--**Dependency Inversion Principle (DIP):** This principle states that high-level modules should not depend on low-level modules.
+**5-Dependency Inversion Principle (DIP):** This principle states that high-level modules should not depend on low-level modules.
 Both should depend on abstractions.

 ```js
 // Bad Example